jars of smoked trout packed and ready to be sealed in a pressure canner for storage.

 Why Should you Smoke and Can Fresh Trout (or other Fish)?

-Once you’ve followed this recipe and you’ve learned how to smoke and can your trout fillets or other fresh fish, you have freed up precious freezer space (to go catch more fish, or expand your ice cream collection, perhaps?).
-No more worrying about your freezer dying while you’re out of town and losing all your fish!
-But more importantly, you’ll have jars filled with a heavenly shelf-stable gourmet snack stashed away right in your pantry.
-Your homemade canned smoked trout is fully cooked and ready for snacking, making trout dip, deluxe bagel breakfasts, smørrebrød & trout toasts, gourmet salads, and makes a fantastic gift (only for people you really like though, because this is so good you may not want to share).
+Once you’ve followed this recipe and you’ve learned how to smoke and can your trout fillets or other fresh fish, you have freed up precious freezer space.
+Now you can go catch more fish, get ready for deer season, or expand your ice cream collection, perhaps?
+Also, no more worrying about your freezer dying while you’re out of town and losing all your fish!

 How do I smoke and can trout?